almezali/pkger-8/README.md

 **PKGER** is a powerful, fully native desktop package manager built with **GTK 4** and **Python 3.13+**, designed specifically for **Fedora Linux** and its derivatives.
 It provides a clean, modern interface to manage RPM packages, Flatpaks, AppImages, and system repositories — all from a single window.

-Built and compiled with **Nuitka** for optimal performance, PKGER delivers a snappy, responsive experience while handling complex package operations in the background without freezing the UI.

 ---